kevykim/Airbb-project/README.md

       "message": "Validation Error",
       "statusCode": 400,
       "errors": {
-        "address": "Street address is required",
+        "name": "Name must be 60 characters or less", "about": "About must be 50 characters or more", "type": "Type must be 'Online' or 'In person'", "private": "Private must be a boolean",
         "city": "City is required",
         "state": "State is required",
-        "country": "Country is required",
-        "lat": "Latitude is not valid",
-        "lng": "Longitude is not valid",
-        "name": "Name must be less than 50 characters", "description": "Description is required",
-        "price": "Price per day is required"
       }
     }
     ```

-* Error response: Couldn't find a Spot with the specified id
+* Error response: Couldn't find a Group with the specified id
   * Status Code: 404
   * Headers:
     * Content-Type: application/json